mattinglyjen/Final-Project/README.md

 The process will be as follows:<br>

-•	Use Python to import the dataset.
+•	Use Python to import the dataset.<br>
-•	Perform exploratory data analysis and visualize the dataset.
+•	Perform exploratory data analysis and visualize the dataset.<br>
-•	Perform data cleaning such as removing stop words.
+•	Perform data cleaning such as removing stop words.<br>
-•	Perform tokenizing for the model.
+•	Perform tokenizing for the model.<br>
-•	Build and train the model.
+•	Build and train the model.<br>
-•	Assess the performance of the model.
+•	Assess the performance of the model.<br>
-•	Deploy the app to the web.
+•	Deploy the app to the web.<br>

 Tools/ libraries: